-(Sing the title to the tune of a famous boy band song from quite a few decades ago.
-I won’t say which one, but it you get if right, you got the right stuff, lol!)
+Let’s talk about vowel teams today, but before we do sing the title of this post to the tune of a famous boy band song from quite a few decades ago.
+I won’t say which one, but it you get if right, you got the right stuff, haha!

 One of my wise college professors use to say, “If you can turn it into a game, do it!”
 Then she would go on to explain how they will learn more because if it is interesting to them, it is engaging to them.
 If they are engaged, they are learning!